The Satanist's Apprentice: Filming and visual effects

 Filming for the episode began on December 8, 2020, and ended by December 18.
 The opening scene where a car splashes water on Astra was not scripted; it was originally intended for simply rain to feature in the scene, but Lotz wanted a "waterfall" to hit Astra and Swann said, "One-hundred percent!
 More water!
 Make it a bigger splash!".
-Lotz also sought to make the opening montage depicting Astra's everyday life "kind of like a rom-com".
+Lotz also sought to make the opening montage depicting Astra's everyday life like a romantic comedy.
 Since Lotz had no experience with animation, she collaborated with Tony Cervone, who has worked as the animation director on various projects for Warner Bros.
 Animation.
-Lotz said the episode was easier to direct than her directorial debut because that episode relied heavily on practical effects and stunts, whereas this was a "little bit more of a mind challenge".
+Lotz said the episode was easier to direct than her directorial debut because that episode relied heavily on practical effects and stunts, whereas this was more of a "mind challenge".
 Swann wanted Astra's freckles be retained when she enters her animated avatar, and for her animated skin tone to match her real skin tone.
 Since the original script mentions that the animated Astra speaks with a "Snow White cadence", Swann watched Snow White and the Seven Dwarfs (1937) to achieve this, but finally settled on a speaking style that helped everyone "make sure it was still Astra" who Swann said was nothing like a Disney princess.